bitcoin/bitcoin/doc/README.md

 Setup
 ---------------------
 [Bitcoin Unlimited](http://www.bitcoinunlimited.info) is a fork of the original Bitcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+It downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 - [Getting the most out of Xtreme thinblocks](bu-xthin.md)
 - [Setting up an Xpedited Relay Network](bu-xpedited-forwarding.md)